mickoissicko/ussr/README.md

 * Requires Windows Powershell to be run as an isolated Window, not in attached to Windows-Terminal, or inside Terminal.
 * Needs Python libraries: os, subprocess, and flask
 * Requires Powershell version 7 or above.
-* Requires port-forwarding, or a port-forwarding services like L2H or Ngrok.
+* Requires port-forwarding, or a port-forwarding service like L2H or Ngrok.

 ## Why?
 This project started as a funny switch, but I spent over 5 hours making this dumb funny clicky server open-y haha omg switch.
 Kill me.
 If you have a Minecraft server, an SMP, and you don't want to use something like Aternos, however, you don't want the prestigous Day count in the server to go up because you left it online for 2 days, well, this is a use for the USSR.